 From coastal cities and towns to mountain resorts, New England is the perfect place for road trips.
 Once the cold weather is behind us, Bostonians like myself set out for day trips, weekend getaways, and even multi-week road trips to see all this region has to offer.
 That’s why I’ve created this ultimate New England road trip itinerary, which covers all six states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.

 Though you’ll need at least 3-4 weeks to see it all, you can cover many of these New England trips in just a few days.
 Most people don’t have time to finish it all in one go, so consider breaking it up into a few separate trips this summer and fall.

 Now, without further ado, let’s take a road trip around ‘wicked awesome’ region of New England!

 New England road trip itinerary map

-The map below shows all the main stops along this New England road trip itinerary.
+This map shows all the main stops along this New England road trip itinerary.
+I will cover these destinations in more detail below, and explain how to make your itinerary as efficient and easy as possible.